H4tch/NoteSorter/README.md

 ## Todo
-Skip command - Specify number of lines to skip
-Abiltiy to group a file into Sections which can be targetted Secondary Mode that outputs to a single file, but can target multiple sections
+Skip command - Specify number of lines to skip Highlight previously chosen Destination and keep it selected for next note Abiltiy to group a file into Sections which can be targetted Secondary Mode that outputs to a single file, but can target multiple sections
 	maybe module.Systems